bsatroop53/bsatroop53.com/index.md

 tags: [home]
 ---

-Welcome to the (currently unofficial) website of Troop 53 of Castleton NY!
-This website is a remake of the old Troop 53 website, which went down sometime in 2012.
-For more information on who runs this website, please check the [archive page](/about/archive.html).
+Welcome to the website of Troop 53 of Castleton NY!

 ## Troop 53 Turns 100